-A more peaceful visit occured in 1578 when Elizabeth I passed across Bishop Bridge on her way to visit the Earl of Surrey (see Surrey House).
+A more peaceful visit occurred in 1578 when Elizabeth I passed across Bishop Bridge on her way to visit the Earl of Surrey (see Surrey House).

 Over the central arch is a lion and castle, The arms of Norwich, a lion and castle, are carved over the central arch of the bridge.
 On the bank is the Red Lion pub, which takes its name from the lion insignia.

 During the medieval period, there was an execution and burial ground on the far side of the bridge called Lollard's Pit.
 Religious heretics such as Thomas Bilney were led across the bridge to the Pit, where they were burned at the stake.